thewh1teagle/Evpn/README.md

 `pip3 install .`
 2. Install dev dependencies
 `pip3 install .[dev]`
+3. Lint it
+`pylint --rcfile=.pylintrc --recursive=y .`
 4. Test your changes
 `python3 -m pytest .`
 5. Make new PR 🚀

 ##### Contributing
 Every contribution is welcome.
 If you want to contribute but are unsure where to start, any open issues are fair game!